Permanent I-125 brain stem implants in children. | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-This study suggests that permanent iodine-125 implants could be a safe treatment option for children with certain brain stem tumors, potentially offering a new approach for managing these challenging conditions.
-While preliminary, these findings may inform future treatment strategies and discussions between families and their healthcare providers regarding advanced therapies for pediatric central nervous system malignancies.
+This study suggests that permanent iodine-125 implants could be a safe treatment option for children with certain brain stem tumours, potentially offering a new approach for managing these challenging conditions.
+While preliminary, these findings may inform future treatment strategies and discussions between families and their healthcare providers regarding advanced therapies for paediatric central nervous system malignancies.

 Canadian Relevance